italia/spid-cie-oidc-docs/docs/common/common_examples.rst

         }
     }

-The following example shows a metadata policy in the Entity Statement provided by a TA and related to an OP.
+The following example shows a Metadata policy in the Entity Statement provided by a TA and related to an OP.

 .. code-block:: python

     "metadata_policy": {
         "openid_relying_party": {
             "jwks": {
-                "one_of": [{
+                "subset_of": [{
                     "kty": "RSA",
                     "use": "sig",
                     "n": "…",